One day in Florence may not be enough time to master the city, but it is enough time to fall in love with it!

 Violence is a prevalent theme in this collection of statues–they are impressive, but also somewhat disturbing.

-If you’re moving quickly through Florence and still have a bit of time, you may want to consider touring the Palazzo Vecchio while here–the building is impressive, and the view from the top lovely.
+If you’re moving quickly through Florence and still have a bit of time, you may want to consider touring the Palazzo Vecchio while here–the building is impressive, and the view from the top is one of our favorite views of Florence!

 Want to squeeze in a visit to the Palazzo Vecchio?
 Book your ticket to the Palazzo Vecchio today!